thiviyanT/IntelliGraphs/README.md

 described, and the predicate is the property of the subject.
 For example, the statement "John is a student" has the subject "John" and the predicate "is a student".

-FOL statements can be expressed:
+FOL statements can be expressed in a text file.
+For examples, the FOL statements for the syn-paths can be expressed as:
 ```text
 Connected(x) → (Subject(x, y) ∨ Object(x, z))
 ∀x ∀y (¬Root(x) ∨ ¬Object(y, x))